-Buckeye Nature Trail is a 3.5 mile moderately trafficked loop trail located near Carmel Valley, CA that features a river and is good for all skill levels.
+Buckeye Nature Trail is a 3.5 mile moderately trafficked loop trail located near Carmel Valley, California that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Buckeye Nature Trail is an informative trail that describes the landscape, flora, and history of the site you are hiking.
 There was plenty of wildlife, especially birds, with an abundance of Red Shouldered Hawks flying about.
 There were a LOT of dogs running around on the trail as well, none of them leashed so be careful if you bring your dog!
 There was also a LOT of poison oak which is there year round.
 The trail also has stairs where it is steep.
 It is covered by a thick canopy of trees, so if it rains you are not likely to get wet.